 Here is a list of all the Google Core Algorithm Updates this King of Search Engines went through to be where it is today.

-Google’s Panda update was the first step to revolutionize SEO, and it still dramatically influences how we do our SEO today.
+Google’s Panda update was the first step to revolutionize SEO, and it still dramatically influences how we do our Search Engine Optimization today.
 After 2010 a significant issue regarding content farms arose.
 This update was to eliminate black hat methods such as content stuffing.
 These pages had poor content, but due to the high volume of it, they were able to score a higher ranking.
 This update was in response to that, to try and eliminate these content farms as much as possible and reward high-quality, compelling pages.

 The Venice update was a game-changer for most businesses.
 In this update google updated the local searches to include organic rankings.
 This means you would have to optimize your business on both a national level as well as on a local level to ensure that your webpage is ranked better.
 This Google Core Algorithm Update had you adding location into the title page plus the keyword to improve the rankings.
 This was the birth of the keyword vortex as some might say.